pmcgrath/netcore-k8s-demo/readme.md

 - Authentication middleware
 	- OAuth, OpendID conenct - When I get a chance
 - Metrics middleware
-	- Prometheus, waiting on PRs for the same @ https://github.com/andrasm/prometheus-net
+	- Prometheus, waiting on PRs for the [same](https://github.com/andrasm/prometheus-net)
 - Content negotiation
-	- XmlSerialization, If I get a chance, have included but does not seem to be respecting
+	- XmlSerialization, If I get a chance, have included but does not seem to be respecting Accept header